Shining Light on the Broken Bits with Grit and Grace

 Midnight and The Pale, the follow up to 2016’s Things Still Left Unsaid, is their second album under the moniker Society of Broken Souls and their fifth collaboration.
 Released in April, 2018, the new album once again sees James and Shapter writing, arranging, producing, and engineering the 10 song collection, as well as performing all the parts.
 The album title offers a glimpse into the lyric content of the songs: the interplay of light and dark, and the beauty that results when they are allowed to walk comfortably side by side.
 Midnight and The Pale solidifies their relationship with the muse, as they sink ever more deeply into unique musical backdrops upon which to tell their stories.

 So in spite of the conventional wisdom that says to let go of childish dreams and leave the rock and roll lifestyle to the young, James and Shapter are reinventing their lives with a renewed vigor.
 As part of that renewed commitment, the duo purchased a 22 year old RV and retrofitted it to hold the myriad instruments they bring on stage.
 They hit the road in 2017, covering over 22,000 miles and performing nearly 100 shows in 18 states.
-While 2020 and the Covid pandemic have "grounded" them from touring and put a temporary hold on their love affair with the road, they have been regularly live-streaming from their attic studio, and are looking at releasing their sixth album in late 2021.
+While 2020 and the Covid pandemic have "grounded" them from touring and put a temporary hold on their love affair with the road, they have been regularly live-streaming from their attic studio, and are releasing a series of videos and singles in advance of their sixth album.

 Above all else, James and Shapter sing their truth, and in doing so, offer a solace that comes from bringing the broken-hearted jewels out of the darkness.
 By having the courage to look to the cracks in their hearts and the chips on their souls, they have discovered a redemptive beauty.
 It drives their art, celebrates all of life, and invites the listener to walk through the fire with them — and to find freedom, strength, and joy on the other side.